 - Check that there is no minimum overpayment stipulated.
 Some lenders set a minimum payment so if you pay less than this it just sits in their bank account without being credited to your mortgage account.

-- Check that the lender calculates your interest daily and reduces your mortgage and interest on the day when your overpayment is paid to them.
-Most lenders do have daily interest calculations, but its always sensible to check before selecting a mortgage provider.
+- Check how your mortgage interest is calculated and ensure that the lender calculates your interest daily and reduces your mortgage and interest on the day when your overpayment is paid to them.
+Most lenders do have daily interest calculations, but it’s always sensible to check before selecting a mortgage provider.

-This article has shown that you can save thousands of pounds by overpaying your mortgage.
+This article has shown that you can save thousands of pounds by overpaying your mortgage and moving to become mortgage free.
 Its a good investment and is probably a better place for any spare money than in a savings account, as long as you have sufficient savings to meet everyday and unexpected needs.

-However if you have other unsecured borrowings such as credit cards which are costing you, say 14pc interest, then you should always reduce these debts first.
+However if you have other unsecured borrowings such as credit cards which are costing you, say 20pc or more interest, then you should always reduce these debts first.

 Always try and pay off the debts charging you the highest interest rates first.
 This makes sound money sense and increases your personal prosperity.